Open-Health-Manager/standard-patient-health-record-ig/temp/pages/_includes/usecases.md

 ![./Design-DayMadeOfGlass-BedsideComputing.jpg](./Design-DayMadeOfGlass-BedsideComputing.jpg){:width="100%"}
 > Architectural display glass in the bedroom, acting as alarm clock and digital software assistant.
 Day Made of Glass.
 Copyright Corning.

-Patients will often wish to access their personal health records from the comfort and security of their own bed or bedroom.
+Patients will often wish to access their patient health records from the comfort and security of their own bed or bedroom.
 Assuming the presence of a mouse or VR headset or other input devices may not be realistic.
 However, technologies like Bluetooth can allow software to connect to nearby speakers, microphones, home automation hubs, and voice activated home assistants.

 ### Water Closet
 ![./Design-DayMadeOfGlass-WaterCloset.jpg](./Design-DayMadeOfGlass-WaterCloset.jpg){:width="100%"}
 > Medical home water closet using architectural glass.
 Day Made of Glass.
 Copyright Corning.

-Healthcare can be wet and messy with bodily fluids, and a significant amount of personal hygiene and healthcare may happen in a water closet or bathroom.
+Healthcare can be wet and messy with bodily fluids, and a significant amount of patient hygiene and healthcare may happen in a water closet or bathroom.
 Think about how user interfaces may be integrated into wet rooms, such as bluetooth enabled weight scales or video screens integrated into medical cabinet mirrors.

 ### Kitchen & Pantry